cocotb/cocotb/documentation/source/building.rst

 ===========

 Makefiles are provided for a variety of simulators in :file:`cocotb/share/makefiles/simulators`.
-The common Makefile :file:`cocotb/share/makefiles/Makefile.sim` includes the appropriate simulator Makefile based on the contents of the ``SIM`` variable.
+The common Makefile :file:`cocotb/share/makefiles/Makefile.sim` includes the appropriate simulator Makefile based on the contents of the :make:var:`SIM` variable.

 Make Targets
 ------------